benlansdell/gym-buttons/README.md

 There are three phases/environments defined:

-1. Familiarization phase: no rewards are given.
-The agent can push buttons.
+1. Familiarization phase: no rewards are given, the agent can push buttons.
-2. Observation phase: actions do nothing -- buttons are pushed by some unknown process.
+2. Observation phase: rewards are given, the agent cannot push buttons.
+Actions do nothing -- buttons are pushed by some unknown process.
 Here they are uniformaly randomly pushed.
-Rewars are given when the reward button is pressed.
-3. Test phase: agent can push buttons, and rewards are given.
+3. Test phase: rewards are given, the agent can push buttons.

-The episode terminates after a given number of steps have been taken (by default 1,000).
+The episode terminates after a given number of steps have been taken (by default 1000).

 Training with actor-critic (A2C from OpenAI's baselines with one worker) takes about five minutes to achieve good reward.
 After about 20 minutes of training,